nguyen-vo/Terraform/README.md

  - GCP PubSub Topic and Subscription
  - GCP Firestore and a Firestore Document
  - Change the project name and project id to your own
- - you change the postfix number to different number as it will be used to create different project
+ - You can change the postfix number to different number as it will be used to create different project
  - List of used project ids: terraform-test-nv-1a, terraform-test-nv-1, terraform-test-nv-12, terraform-test-nv-123

  ## Getting Stated